advance100/doc_webpack/configuration.md

 `source-map` - A SourceMap is emitted.
 See also `output.sourceMapFilename`.

-`inline-source-map` - A SourceMap is added as DataUrl to the Javascript file.
+`inline-source-map` - A SourceMap is added as DataUrl to the JavaScript file.

 `eval-source-map` - Each module is executed with `eval` and a SourceMap is added as DataUrl to the `eval`.